AceHorizon1/AVConverter/README.md

 1. Launch the app
 2. Import files by dragging them into the app or using File → Import
 3. Select your desired output format
+4. Choose your conversion engine:
+   - **AVFoundation**: Fast local conversion (limited formats)
+   - **FFmpeg**: High-quality local conversion (requires FFmpeg installation)
+   - **FreeConvert**: Cloud-based conversion with advanced features (requires API key)
-4. Click "Convert" to start the process
+5. Click "Convert" to start the process
-5. Monitor progress in real-time
+6. Monitor progress in real-time
-6. Find converted files in the specified output directory
+7. Find converted files in the specified output directory

 ### Advanced Features
 - **Batch Conversion**: Select multiple files and convert them all at once